 1. Screen clients beforehand with a brief questionnaire

-Like many consumer-facing businesses, law firms do get a number of inquiries that are unlikely to ever convert to becoming a client.
-These are people who may inquire about legal services without having a solid legal case or the budget to afford it.
-In order to efficiently deal with this issue, one approach is to ask your potential clients for some information in advance of setting up an initial consultation.
-One technique is to use a brief (i.e., 10 to 15 questions max) client intake form or questionnaire.
+One technique is to use a brief (i.e., 10-15 questions max) intake questionnaire.
 You can gather some basic data such as their contact info, the names of opposing parties, their current employment status and income, and some details about their legal matter.

-Collecting this information upfront enables admin staff at the firm to perform a conflict check, review the merits of the person’s matter, and ensure that they can afford the services before deciding whether or not to bring them in for a consultation with an attorney.
+Collecting this information upfront enables admin staff at the firm to perform a conflict check, review the merits of the person’s matter, and ensure that they can afford the services before deciding whether or not to bring them in for a consultation with a solicitor.

-When sending out a client intake form or questionnaire, make it as easy as possible for your prospective client to fill it out and return it.
-An online intake form tool makes this process easy.
-For example, Clio Grow offers online intake forms that can be sent via email or SMS, so clients can fill them out anywhere, even on a mobile device.
+Ideally, you should use an online intake form tool to make this process easy for your prospective client.
+For example, Clio Grow offers online intake forms that are mobile-responsive, so that clients can fill them out anywhere, even on a mobile device.

 2. Always send a confirmation email and a reminder

-To reduce the possibility of someone forgetting to show up for their initial consultation, send them a confirmation email as soon as a consultation is booked.
+In order to reduce the possibility of someone forgetting to show up for their initial consultation, send out a confirmation email as soon as a consultation is booked.

 The confirmation email should confirm the date and time of the appointment.
-You can also include helpful information such as your office address and instructions for where to park.
-If it’s a phone consult, provide the dial-in information.
+You can also include helpful information such as your office address, instructions for where to park, or dial-in information for a phone consultation.

-You might also consider using the confirmation email to “warm up” the potential client and continue building their trust.
+You might also consider using the confirmation email to “warm up” the potential client a bit and continue building their trust.

-Finally, you should also remind every prospect about their upcoming appointment either the day before, or a few hours before each appointment.
+Finally, you should plan to remind every prospect about their upcoming appointment either the day before or a few hours before each appointment occurs.

 Stage 3: Collecting information